-If you are an immediate relative of a US citizen and did not cross into the US illegally, you could be eligible to adjust your status and acquire a green card.
+If you are an immediate relative of a US citizen and did not cross into the US illegally, you could be eligible for adjustment of status.
 This means you do not have to travel outside of the United States to get your green card but can remain in the country while your application is pending.

 To begin with, you must be an immediate relative of a US citizen.
 This means you’re a spouse, parent (if the child is over 21), or child (if you’re under 21 and unmarried) of someone who was born in the United States or was naturalized to become a US citizen.

-Second, you cannot have come into the United States illegally.
+Second, you must have come to the US legally.
 This means you came in through customs and were inspected.

-If these categories apply to you, you are eligible to adjust your status and apply for a green card.
-This means you would submit an I-485 along with your sponsor's (citizen family member's) I-130.
+If these categories apply to you, you could be eligible for adjustment of status and apply for a green card.
+This means you would submit an I-485 along with your sponsor’s (citizen family member’s) I-130.
 Your sponsor will also have to prove that they can support you, or you can get a substitute sponsor.

 You may also be able to work while your green card application is pending by applying for an employment authorization document.

 If you are planning on marrying a US citizen, you can receive a fiancee visa to allow you to travel to the United States to marry, and then apply for adjustment of status afterward.

 What Do I Need to File for Adjustment of Status?